laurentgrangeau/hashiconfeu16/README.md

 docker-compose up in the sf folder.

 check where they are deployed.
-Issue : nginx proxy, how to make it work on a swarm?

 Adding docker volumes to keep data between deletions

 Putting labels ?

+jenkins does not work with the proxy

 ### Start DOcker daemon listening to outside world (unsecure)